 - Book and marking scrutiny, sharing good practice

-And also in school we have some staff trained in:
+We also have some staff trained as follows:

 - All Learning and Progress Mentors are trained at level 1 and 2 by the Autism Education Trust